 A. Articulations in facade.
-Any building façade with an uninterrupted length that is greater forty feet (40') in length and facing a street, publicly-owned land or designated common area, such as a parking area, will be articulated into a smaller elements or "bays" the average length of which each will be no greater than thirty horizontal feet (30') nor exceed forty percent (40%) of the façade's total length, whichever is less.
+Any building façade with an uninterrupted length that is greater forty feet (40') in length and visible from a street, adjacent property, publicly-owned land or designated common area, such as a parking area, will be articulated into a smaller elements or "bays" the average length of which each will be no greater than thirty horizontal feet (30') nor exceed forty percent (40%) of the façade's total length, whichever is less.